tomyedwab/www/blog/src/posts/cursor-review.md

 have tried Cursor and found it underwhelming, and maybe some of these suggestions might inspire you to give it another try.

 I am not sponsored by Cursor, and I am not a product reviewer.
-I am not championing or dunking on this as a product, but rather sharing my own experience with it.
+I am neither championing nor dunking on this as a product, but rather sharing my own experience with it.

 __Who am I, and who is the audience for this article?__